AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - Easier seam placement for large numbers of parts using "rear" seams.
     - Orient the desired seam edge towards the rear of the plate (preferably the sharpest edge).

-    - The alternative is "cost based" *(similar to "sharpest corner" in Cura)*.
-Cost based does a good job of placing the seams in corners, but does not align them.
+    - The alternative is "cost-based" *(similar to "sharpest corner" in Cura)*.
+Cost-based does a good job of placing the seams in corners, but crucially it does not align them.
 They tend to be scattered around the print at random corners.

 - With CoreXY, 45 degree motions only use one motor.
     - This can sometimes lead to better surface quality.
 Patterns can sometimes occur when both motors are in use.